jkasztur/nest-task-manager/README.md

 For now, I implemented only `equals`, `lessThan`, `greaterThan` operations Sorting is by task id, but possibly could be extended to createdAt and updatedAt params The endpoint also supports pagination through `after` parameter.
-The value of `after` is task.id of last returned item from pevious page.
+The value of `after` is task.id of last returned item from previous page.

 ## What could be improved
 - create DB migrations, instead of `synchronize:true` in typeorm module